jakequeue/ldaCoherence/README.md

-# Latent Direchlet Allocation (LDA) Model for Coherence scores and Topic Modelling
+# Latent Dirichlet Allocation (LDA) Model for Coherence scores and Topic Modelling

 Python implementation of the LDA algorithm along with Coherence score calculations.